 Let’s take assortment and price as an example.
 Two important drivers in decision-making for which store to go shopping.
 Whereas we often find in research that price attracts people, this cannot be taken for granted in Russia.

 A consumer who visits three different stores every week is likely to be very loyal to these three.
 However, we discovered many Russian consumers don’t always feel truly rewarded by their retailers.
-Most loyalty reward programmes in Russia are similar and reward consumers based on their spend.
-Consumers don’t experience a lot of difference between these programmes.
-This is where the general ‘why-not’ attitude towards the current loyalty programmes arose.
-Consumers feel stupid if not collecting for stamps or participating in a cashback programme.
-But often they are not able to fully enjoy the perks or recognition of a loyalty reward programme as the mechanics don’t all seem to fit the shopping behaviour of the consumers*:
+Most loyalty reward programs in Russia are similar and reward consumers based on their spending.
+Consumers don’t experience a lot of differences between these programs.
+This is where the general ‘why not' attitude towards the current loyalty programs arose.
+Consumers feel stupid if not collecting stamps or participating in a cashback program.
+But often they are not able to fully enjoy the perks or recognition of a loyalty reward programme as the mechanics don’t all seem to fit the shopping behavior of the consumers*:

-Retailers want their shoppers to be engaged, and that all starts by making consumers feel recognised and rewarding them accordingly.
+Retailers want their shoppers to be engaged, and that all starts by making consumers feel recognized and rewarding them accordingly.
 So, the main challenge we found in the Russian landscape of loyalty is not about deciding whether to focus on one or the other.
-It’s about understanding the experience of loyalty programmes from a consumer perspective and defining new mechanics that reward consumers on different styles of (loyal) shopping instead of exclusively spend.
+It’s about understanding the experience of loyalty programs from a consumer perspective and defining new mechanics that reward consumers on different styles of (loyal) shopping instead of exclusively spending.

-If you wish to know more about your shoppers' behaviour, reach out to us via the link below!
+If you wish to know more about your shoppers' behavior, reach out to us via the link below!
 We're thrilled to help you discover more about your shoppers and learn what drives them.

-*Even though older women are not the primary target audience of loyalty reward programmes, it is still essential to understand their experiences and motivations as they often do participate in programmes (for their children).
+*Even though older women are not the primary target audience of loyalty reward programs, it is still essential to understand their experiences and motivations as they often do participate in programs (for their children).

 Do you want to apply our customized research services to your business?
 Contact us now to explore what we can bring to your business.Go to article